phaserjs/phaser/README.md

 * Added Sprite.transform.centerOn(x,y) to quickly center a sprite on a coordinate without messing with the sprite origin and regardless of rotation.
 * Added Input.pollRate - this lets you limit how often Pointer events are handled (0 = every frame, 1 = every other frame, etc)
 * Renamed the 'init' function to 'preload'.
 It now calls load.start automatically.
-* Entire framework updated for TypeScript 0.9.1 - what a mammoth amount of work that was!
-Sorry but not backward compatible.
 * Added CanvasUtils class, including ability to set image rendering, add a canvas to the dom and other handy things.